wzljerry/wzljerry.github.io/README.md

 1. 05/2022-08/2022, HFL.
 A benchmark of hierarchical federated learning based on TensorFlow. [[Code]](https://github.com/wzljerry/Hierarchical-Federated-Learning)

 2. 03/2022-06/2022, Blockchain-based Edge Resource Sharing for Metaverse.
-We provide a learning-based solution of multiple knapsacks problem, which can get the approximate optimal solutions in polynomial time. [[Code]](https://github.com/wzljerry/Blockchain-based-Edge-Resource-Sharing-for-Metaverse)
+We provide a learning-based solution to multiple knapsacks problem, which can get the approximate optimal solutions in polynomial time. [[Code]](https://github.com/wzljerry/Blockchain-based-Edge-Resource-Sharing-for-Metaverse)

 3. 02/2022-05/2022, FBFL.
-A user-friendely and robust blockchain-based federated learning framework in MEC, which will be applied to facilitate research and practical applications. [[Code]](https://github.com/wzljerry/FBFL-A-Flexible-Blockchain-based-Federated-Learning-Framework-in-Mobile-Edge-Computing)
+A user-friendly and robust blockchain-based federated learning framework in MEC will be applied to facilitate research and practical applications. [[Code]](https://github.com/wzljerry/FBFL-A-Flexible-Blockchain-based-Federated-Learning-Framework-in-Mobile-Edge-Computing)

 4. 11/2019-01/2020, Correlated Equbirum for Blockchain Transaction.
 An Approximation method is provided. [[Code]](https://github.com/wzljerry/Correlated-Equilibrium-for-Blockchain-Transaction)